suren-m/cw/labs/02_kubernetes/02_pods.md

 4. Check the status of `web2` pod.

     ```bash
-    kubectl get pod -o wide
+    kubectl describe pod/web2
     ```

-    * It should return something like `ImagePullBackOff` for `web2` pod.
+    * It should state something like `Failed to Pull Image` or `ImagePullBackOff`
     * This is because there is no such image. (due to our typo)

 5. Fix the `manifest` with correct value to image.

     * Open `web2-pod.yaml` and change the image to correct value `nginx:1.19.0` (typo fix)

-6. Deploy the pod
+6. Delete the existing faulty pod and do an apply

     ```bash
+    # delete
+    kubectl delete pod web2

+    # apply
     kubectl apply -f web2-pod.yaml
+    # or (alternate approach using stdin)
+    cat web2-pod.yaml | kubectl apply -f -
     ```

 7. Do a status check and Make sure that the pods are `running` as expected.